KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 * Progress Bars: show labeled progress or skill bars that fill as they scroll into view.
 * Post Grid: display a responsive grid of posts with featured images, meta, excerpts, and read-more links.
 * Post Carousel: display posts in a swipeable carousel with autoplay, arrows, and dots.
+* Icon List: show a vertical or horizontal list of items, each with an icon, text, and an optional link.

 **Community (bbPress)**